Progress

 Recent Progress: No Change

 Each jurisdiction in the Chesapeake Bay region has its own definition of healthy waters and watersheds, and its own programs to support watershed protection.
 Honoring state preference, the Chesapeake Bay Program’s Maintain Healthy Watersheds Goal Implementation Team will not seek a single definition for healthy waters and watersheds but will strategically track and support the preservation of state-identified healthy waters and watersheds.
 These waters and watersheds as identified in 2017 will serve as the baseline from which we assess watershed health and measure progress toward this outcome.
+Currently, the necessary data is not available to evaluate progress toward the outcome.

 State-identified healthy waters and watersheds are defined below.